 But you can call me Allie.
-I am a first year undergraduate student in Computer Science and Engineering at the University of Michigan - Ann Arbor.
-On campus, I am an active member of Girls in Electrical Engineering and Computer Science (GEECS), can be seen giving tours as an Engineering Tour Leader, am a resident in the Women in Science and Engineering Residence Program (WISE RP), and am a part of the Crowds + Machines (CROMA) Lab where I'm advised by Prof. Walter Lasecki.
+I am a rising second year undergraduate student in Computer Science and Engineering at the University of Michigan - Ann Arbor.
+On campus, I am an active member of Girls in Electrical Engineering and Computer Science (GEECS), can be seen giving tours as an Engineering Tour Leader, am a peer mentor in the Women in Science and Engineering Residence Program (WISE RP), am a Co-Chair of Advocates for Diversity in Engineering (ADE) and am an undergraduate researcher in the Crowds + Machines (CROMA) Lab where I'm advised by Prof. Walter Lasecki.

 I am driven to impact my community and maximize my skill sets, whether it be through contributing to accessibility research, or teaching young girls to code.
 I live for the thrill of solving social problems with technology and have a specific interest in productivity and accessibility.
 My ultimate goal is to better people's’ lives through applications of innovative software and technology systems.